Quantum critical systems with dissipative boundaries: Fermionic wires subject to boundary dissipation

 $\hat \sigma^{(k)}_x$ being the Pauli matrices and $g=-\mu/2$.
 In the following we prefer to stick with the Kitaev quantum wire, because the boundary dissipation that we consider is more naturally defined for Fermi lattice gases, in terms of particle pumping and loss mechanisms.

-The Kitaev model undergoes a continuous quantum transition at $\mu=\mu_c = -2$, independently of $\delta$, between a disordered ($\mu<\mu_c$) and an ordered ($|\mu|<|\mu_c|$) quantum phase.
+The Kitaev model undergoes a CQT at $\mu=\mu_c = -2$, independently of $\delta$, between a disordered ($\mu<\mu_c$) and an ordered ($|\mu|<|\mu_c|$) quantum phase.
 This transition belongs to the two-dimensional Ising universality class~\cite{Sachdev-book,RV-21-rev}, characterized by the length-scale critical exponent $\nu=1$, related to the renormalization-group dimension $y_\mu = 1/\nu=1$ of the Hamiltonian parameter $\mu$ (more precisely of the difference $\bar{\mu} \equiv \mu-\mu_c$).
 This implies that, approaching the critical point, the length scale $\xi$ of the critical quantum fluctuations diverges as $\xi \sim |\bar{\mu}|^{-\nu}$ where $\bar{\mu}\equiv \mu-\mu_c$.
-The dynamic exponent associated with the unitary quantum dynamics is $z=1$, thus the gap vanishes as $\Delta\sim\xi^{-z}$ with increasing $\xi$.
+The dynamic exponent $z=1$ associated with the unitary quantum dynamics can be obtained from the power law $\Delta\sim\xi^{-z}$ of the vanishing gap with increasing $\xi$.